-On December 31, 2012, the Company completed an exchange of stores with a large U.S. based rent-toown company.
+On December 31, 2012, the Company completed an exchange of stores with a large U.S. based rent-to-own company.
 The exchange consisted of the concurrent sale of the assets and operations of 15 leasing stores owned by easyhome in the U.S. and the purchase of the assets and operations of 15 leasing stores in Canada.
 In early 2013, most of these acquired stores were closed and their customer lease portfolios were merged with pre-existing easyhome stores.

-On July 13, 2015, the Company acquired 14 Canadian merchandise leasing stores from this same large U.S. based rent-to-own company, effectively removing them from the Canadian marketplace.
+On July 13, 2015, the Company acquired 14 Canadian merchandise leasing stores from this same large U.S. based rent-to-own company, effectively removing the U.S. based competitor from the Canadian market.